Why Did I Decide To Be Public About My Departure From The Church?

 Joseph was known as one of many community “seers,” and was heavily involved with many extensive treasure digs as such over at least a 3 year period.
 He was even brought to trial over it in 1826.
 More importantly, I was shocked to recognize that the early narratives surrounding the coming forth of the Book of Mormon are tied to these cultures to a much greater extent than I had realized (treasure guardian themes, plates moving when instructions not followed, involvement of astrology, etc. One summary HERE), and were sort of cleaned up by Joseph over time.
 It is significant that all of the Book of Mormon witnesses had strong ties to this culture wherein it was common to claim to see things that clearly were not real, but were seen only in the “mind’s eye” (second sight).
 It was significant that we have four different accounts of Martin Harris admitting (despite still believing in their reality) that the witnesses saw the plates only with “spiritual eyes,” and not with physical eyes.
 For me, the most concrete evidence that there were no real gold plates comes from the text of the Book of Mormon itself–the 19th century content mentioned previously.
 But I was shocked to find that the real narratives surrounding the witnesses were not what I’d understood them to be (summary HERE).

 There are too many major issues surrounding Joseph’s “first vision” to possibly acknowledge in one paragraph.
 First, I found that this was a time of “charismatic Christianity” to an even greater extent than I’d realized, and that claims to experiences such as Joseph’s “first vision” were actually extremely commonplace (see HERE.
 These are really worth a quick scan).
 There is also the issue of how different Joseph’s earliest 1st vision narrative was from the later official version.
 When sincerely explored in depth there really are numerous very significant contradictions and indications that the story grew and changed over time–with the official version that is used today coming about at a time when Joseph was losing control, and needed to bolster his authority again.
 Oddly enough, the “first vision” wasn’t even a talking point during the 1830’s, and the members knew little if anything about it.
-Bushman acknowledges that the evidence suggests that he didn’t even tell his family about it for many years (a bit problematic considering the official version claims he was persecuted by the community for sharing his story).
+Bushman acknowledges that the evidence suggests that he didn’t even tell his family about it for many years (a bit problematic considering the official version claims he was persecuted by the community for sharing his story–and that claims of persecution make little sense anyway given that stories like his original account were not at all uncommon).
 There are too many interesting points and contradictions to note here, but here are just a few: In the earliest version (which Bushman acknowledges is probably the most accurate) Joseph already knows that all the churches are all wrong (odd given that the later account says this thought had never occurred to him), and is actually praying for a forgiveness of sins (odd given that the later account has him specifically praying to know what church to join).
 In this account which sounds much like countless others from that period, he says he saw the Lord in vision (no mention of two beings), and received a forgiveness of his sins.
 There was no mention of building a church or being called as a prophet, or anything like that.
 Just a fairly typical early 19th century account of seeing the Lord in vision and being forgiven of sin.
 For a look at numerous other contradictions, there is more good info HERE.

 There are issues just as interesting surrounding claims as to how the priesthood was restored–with evidence suggesting some of these things were retrofitted after the fact to create a consistent narrative (see HERE).
 There are the issues of Joseph claiming specific revelations from God (recording them as if God himself spoke the words in the first person), when the issues at hand can be shown to be based on early 19th century ideas that have turned out to be false (just one example being the very literal views of 10 tribes hiding as a cohesive and faithful group in the North Countries).